Te Whakamānawa - developing cultural competencies in learning communities

 Improve your culturally responsive practices

 Aotearoa is a bicultural nation with learning communities that are becoming more diverse and multicultural.
-This online programme will explore how to better reflect our bicultural heritage and give mana to Te Tiriti o Waitangi in your teaching, as well as how relationships with students, whānau and iwi/hapū can support the engagement and achievement of all students.
+This professional online programme will help you develop better ways to reflect our bicultural heritage and give mana to Te Tiriti o Waitangi in your teaching, as well as how relationships with students, whānau and iwi/hapū can support the engagement and achievement of all students.

 By the end of this online programme, you will be able to:

 - evaluate your current culturally responsive practices and pedagogy

 - implement practical ways in which your learning community might better reflect the bicultural heritage of Aotearoa